CA-ma/rails_bdd/README.md

 * Planned feature: Add username to user model and display username as author of articles and comments.

 ## Testing Example: Bug Fix
 A bug was discovered in the interaction between a series of sequentially added features that had successfully passed `Happy Path` tests, but in combination had created an untested scenario.
 First, a feature to delete created articles was added.
 Then, articles could be given comments, where Comment was an nested model within Article.
-The bug revealed itself when a user was attempting to delete an article that had comments attached to it while the nested comments were not configured to be deleted with the article parent model.
+The bug revealed itself when a user was attempting to delete an article that had comments attached to it while the nested comments were not configured to be deleted with the parent model, Article.

 The BDD methodology was followed for bug corretion.
 A new [branch](https://github.com/CA-ma/rails_bdd/tree/bug_01_user_can_delete_article_with_comments) was created and a new [feature file](./features/bug_user_can_delete_article_with_comments.feature) was generated to show the bug in the user flow and verify the fix.